 - Gasoline and its vapors are highly flammable and explosive.
 Always refuel according to this procedure to reduce the risk of fire and explosion. - Gasoline is poisonous and can cause injury or death.
 Handle gasoline with care.
 Never siphon gasoline by mouth.
 If you should swallow some gasoline or inhale a lot of gasoline vapor, or get some gasoline in your eyes, see your doctor immediately.
 If gasoline spills on your skin, wash with soap and water.
 If gasoline spills on your clothing, change your clothes. - 1.
-Stop the engine. - 2.
-Remove the portable tank from the boat. - 3.
-Be sure you are in a well-ventilated out-

-- door area, either securely moored or trailered. - 4.
-Do not smoke and keep away from sparks, flames, static electric discharge, or other sources of ignition. - If you use a portable container to store and dispense fuel, use only an approved GASOLINE container. - Touch the fuel nozzle to the filler opening or funnel to help prevent electrostatic sparks. - Fill the fuel tank, but do not overfill.
-Fuel can expand and overflow if the temperature increases.
+Stop the engine. - Be sure you are in a well-ventilated outdoor area, either securely moored or trailered. - 3.
+Make sure no one is in the boat. - Do not smoke and keep away from sparks, flames, static electric discharge, or other sources of ignition. - If you use a portable container to store and dispense fuel, only use a locally approved GASOLINE container.